-In the absence of a written contract, an invoice for the sale of goods or services can become a contract between the parties.
-For this reason, it is imperative that the invoice contain terms and conditions pertaining to the individual sale.
+In the absence of a written contract, an invoice for the sale of goods or services can serve as a contract between the two parties.
+For this reason, it is crucial that the invoice contain terms and conditions that pertains to the sale.

-The invoice should typically contain the following information:
+The invoice in question should always contain the following details:

-In order to assure protection of your business in the case of a potential lawsuit, it is important to make sure that certain provisions are clearly stated within the invoices such as:
+You will want to assure protection of your business in case of a potential lawsuit.
+Therefore, it is important to make sure that you clearly state certain provisions within the invoices.
+These include:

-- What will constitute a default under the agreement
+- What will constitute a default under the agreement; and

-As the invoice terms and conditions are considered contract terms within the State of Florida, it is important to make sure that your business is protected.
-This is best done with the help of an experienced contract attorney.
+Note that the State of Florida considers the invoice terms and conditions as contract terms.
+Therefore, it is important to make sure that you protect your business.
+This is best done with the help of a business contract lawyer.